Margery Allingham: Early life

 Her family was immersed in literature; her parents were both writers.
 Her father was editor of the Christian Globe and The New London Journal, to which Margery later contributed articles and Sexton Blake stories, and he had become a successful pulp fiction writer, and her mother, as Emmie Allingham, was a contributor of stories to women's magazines, including The Exploits of Phinella Martin, stories of a lady detective which ran in Woman's Weekly from 1915 to 1920.

 Soon after Margery's birth the family left London for Essex, where they lived in an old house in Layer Breton, a village near Colchester.

 She attended a local school and then the Perse School for Girls in Cambridge, all the while writing stories and plays.
 She earned her first fee at the age of eight, for a story printed in her aunt's magazine.

 Upon returning to London in 1920 she studied drama and speech training at Regent Street Polytechnic, which helped her manage a stammer which she had since childhood.
 At this time she first met her future husband, Philip Youngman Carter, whom she married in 1927.
 He collaborated with her in plotting her stories, particularly those written between the wars, and designed the jackets for many of her books.

 Career

 Early writings

 While she was enrolled at the Regent Street Polytechnic she wrote a verse play, Dido and Aeneas, which was performed at St. George's Hall, London, and the Cripplegate Theatre, London.
-Allingham played the role of Dido and the scenery was designed by Philip Youngman Carter.
+Allingham played the role of Dido and the scenery was designed by her future husband, Philip Youngman Carter.